Noel O'Flynn: Career

 O'Flynn left Fianna Fáil in 2015, due to his dissatisfaction with party leader Micheál Martin.
-In March 2014 he criticised party leader Micheál Martin and said the party was cannibalising itself under his leadership.
+In March 2014, he criticised party leader Micheál Martin and said the party was cannibalising itself under his leadership.
 O'Flynn said that Martin was “an interim leader” and that he was still closely associated with Bertie Ahern and Brian Cowen, with whom he served in cabinet.
 He said he was appalled by what has happened to Fianna Fáil over the past few years, and said the party had failed to attract public support since the 2011 general election.
 O'Flynn stated that he would never stand for Fianna Fáil again but said he might consider running as an Independent.
 In 2016, he ruled out running in the forthcoming general election following a health scare and discussions with his family.
-O’Flynn said that he had consulted widely, telephoning around 1,000 of his supporters throughout the autumn and most had indicated that he should run as an independent.
+O'Flynn said that he had consulted widely, telephoning around 1,000 of his supporters throughout the autumn and most had indicated that he should run as an independent.

 In 2018, O'Flynn was made an honorary tribal leader in Kenya “in recognition of his support of businesses.”
 O'Flynn was also given a Friendship Medal of Diplomacy by the government of Taiwan in the past.
 The medal was awarded by Timothy Yang, the Taiwanese foreign minister, for O'Flynn's “contribution to the advancement of bilateral relations between Ireland and Taiwan.”
 O'Flynn was a member of the Ireland-Taiwan Parliamentary Friendship Society during his time in the Dáil.

-His son, Kenneth, a city councillor, left Fianna Fáil in 2020 to unsuccessfully contest the 2020 general election, after an unsuccessful attempt to be added to the party ticket in Cork.
-Kenneth previously sought to be selected to contest the 2019 Cork North Central by-election, following the election of sitting constituency TD and party colleague Billy Kelleher to the EU Parliament at the 2019 European elections.
-Noel supported this based on Kenneth topping the poll in his ward at the 2019 local elections.
-Kenneth had previously stated his intentions to contest a general election in 2017.
+His son, Ken O'Flynn, then a city councillor, left Fianna Fáil in 2020 to unsuccessfully contest the 2020 general election, after an unsuccessful attempt to be added to the party ticket in Cork.
+Ken previously sought to be selected to contest the 2019 Cork North Central by-election, following the election of sitting constituency TD and party colleague Billy Kelleher to the European Parliament at the 2019 European elections.
+Noel supported this based on Ken topping the poll in his electoral area at the 2019 local elections.
+Ken had previously stated his intentions to contest a general election in 2017.

+Ken O'Flynn was elected an Independent Ireland TD for Cork North-Central at the 2024 general election.
+Following this, Noel O'Flynn was co-opted on to Cork City Council to replace his son, joining Independent Ireland as part of this process.